plus3it/tardigrade-ci/INTEGRATION_TESTING.md

 ...
 ```

+The `prereq` approach solves the problem where the top-level module has a
+count/for_each dependency on the supporting resources being created in
+the test.
+It creates two terraform state files, one for the prereq and
+one for the test config.
+The approach here is just a way of separating
+the supporting resources from the test module, but they are all in the
+same terraform state.

 To verify that a Terraform test will work, bring up the default AWS mock
 stack (`LocalStack`) first, then execute the test: